tigerbeetle/tigerbeetle/demos/io_uring/README.md

 ## What this means for the future of event loops

-Rough benchmarks aside, more importantly, `io_uring` optimizations such as registered fds, registered buffers enable **a whole new way of doing I/O syscalls not possible with the blocking syscall alternatives**, allowing the kernel to take long term references to internal data structures or create long term mappings of application memory, greatly reducing per-I/O overhead.
+Benchmarks aside, more importantly, `io_uring` optimizations such as registered fds, registered buffers enable **a whole new way of doing I/O syscalls not possible with the blocking syscall alternatives**, allowing the kernel to take long term references to internal data structures or create long term mappings of application memory, greatly reducing per-I/O overhead.

 In the past, event loops took existing interfaces for blocking syscalls and made them asynchronous.
-But now, the io_uring interfaces are more powerful than the blocking alternatives, so this changes everything.
+But now, the `io_uring` interfaces are more powerful than the blocking alternatives, so this changes everything.

 This means that future event loop designs will need to: